shoprunback/shoprunback-php/README.md

 ## Install

-Download the library and move it to your library folder and add this line in your `init.php` file.
+Download the library, move it to your library folder and add this line in your `init.php` file.

 `require dirname(__FILE__) . '/path_to_the_shoprunback-lib/init.php';`